Remarks by Angel Gurría,

 The report also casts light on the enormous inequalities that exist in people’s well-being.
 Strikingly, it highlights how better-educated people tend to live longer, and that at age 30, tertiary-educated men in the OECD can expect to live anything from 4 to 18 years longer than their primary-educated neighbours!

 That is clearly not acceptable.
 But know what’s wrong is just the first step.
 If we truly want to change people’s lives for the better, we also have to transform the way we design policy.
 We need new tools and approaches, to avoid repeating old mistakes.

-At the OECD, we are acutely aware of this, which is why we have been pioneering different ways of doing things with our work on New Approaches to Economic Challenges (NAEC) and our All on Board for Inclusive Growth initiative which both seek to analyse complex multidimensional policy settings to highlight potential trade-offs and synergies between different policy goals.
+At the OECD, we are acutely aware of this, which is why we have been pioneering different ways of doing things with our work on New Approaches to Economic Challenges - OLD (NAEC) and our All on Board for Inclusive Growth initiative which both seek to analyse complex multidimensional policy settings to highlight potential trade-offs and synergies between different policy goals.
 We have also launched a major project on job quality, and we use our well-being framework in a range of analysis including Economic Country Reviews, Regional Well-being analysis, and Multidimensional Country Reviews of countries such as Myanmar, Uruguay, Peru, Kasakhstan or Morocco.